JudgeGroovyman/JudgeGroovyman.github.io/Programming.md

 Heres a way to compile lua into a GUI executable.
 You can even possibly make it self modify its own code! https://news.ycombinator.com/item?id=12287816

+# Game Jams #

+Tips:

+1. Use Git the easy way to back up every time you make a mistake
+2. Use Unity Folder Profiles to always import your sprites with certain settings
+3.